xxxfrankla/p4/README.md

 Once you have implemented the allocator and are confident in its functionality, it is time to integrate it into xv6.
 Do not forget to add initialization code similar to kinit and to guard operations in kalloc and kfree with locks.

 Your ultimate goal is to add a user function, vmalloc, which allows users to explicitly allocate n bytes from either the base or the huge page heap.
-You may base vmalloc of malloc, as defined in umalloc.c. vmalloc will accept two parameters - n, the number of bytes you want to allocate, and flag which will be passed a flag to determine whether we want to allocate memory using huge pages or base pages if memory needs to be allocated.
+You may base vmalloc of malloc, as defined in umalloc.c. vmalloc will accept two parameters - n, the number of bytes you want to allocate, and flag which will be passed a flag to determine whether we want to allocate memory using huge pages or base pages if memory needs to be allocated. **Also make sure to define vfree, a function like free for vmalloc.**

 The flags can take two values, VMALLOC\_SIZE\_BASE and VMALLOC\_SIZE\_HUGE, which need to be defined in user.h. vmalloc will return a pointer to a virtual memory address where n bytes are available for use.